-I am so thankful for all the love shown toward my ORC Study!
+Time for the 20,000 Leagues study details!
+I am so thankful for all the love shown towards our study makeover.
 It has been a week since we wrapped it up and I still smile when I walk past the room.

-Let’s get started shall we?
+Let’s get started, shall we?

 The Wall Treatment –